 From the Watched Elements list in Settings, you can easily add or remove or edit CSS selectors:

-- To add a new selector to the list simply paste the selector on its own line and click “Save Watched Elements.”
+- To add a new selector click 'Create Watched Element'

-- To remove a selector, simply delete it from the list and click “Save Watched Elements.”
+- To remove a selector, simply click on the table row containing the element and click 'Remove Watched Element'.

 Watched Elements via Page Insights

 The second place that you can add CSS selectors to your list of Watched Elements is in Page Insights, using Inspect Mode.
 To access Inspect mode, first locate a user session containing the element(s) you want to add to Watched Elements.
 From session replay toggle into Page Insights using the button at the top of the page, then toggle into Inspect Mode using the button over to the right of the page.
 You can see both of these buttons highlighted in red here:

 From Inspect Mode you can add elements to your Watched Elements list by point and click:

 - Click on the element you want to add to your list

 - Check the related selectors below the list to find the selector best matching your needs

 - A browser pop up will warn you: “This will add ‘CSS Selector’ to the Watched Elements list in FullStory > Settings, so you can search for occurrences of it in the future.”

 In the example below, we are adding the CSS selector (marked by the red box) for the “MANGOCADOS” button by clicking the “Watch element” button (marked by the blue box).